Is Cotton a Renewable Resource? 7 Key Pros & Cons Revealed

 While conventional cotton is renewable (if you plant an old cotton seed, a new cotton plant will grow), it’s not sustainable due to the immense strain it puts on the planet’s natural resources.

-Cotton has the potential to be an excellent sustainable, renewable, and biodegradable fabric.
+Cotton has the potential to be an excellent, sustainable, renewable, and biodegradable fabric.
 However, the demands of consumers, the textile industry, and fast fashion brands for cheap fabric have driven manufacturers into using unsustainable, cheaper processes.

 However, some of the alternatives I’ve discussed in the article are, without a doubt, sustainable.

-Wherever possible, steer clear of conventional cotton and instead go for organic or recycled cotton that uses less raw materials and natural resources.
+Wherever possible, steer clear of conventional cotton and instead go for organic or recycled cotton that uses fewer raw materials and natural resources.
 Or, maybe even consider ditching cotton altogether and experimenting with different sustainable fabrics.

 I hope this article has provided some clarity on what can quickly become a very confusing topic!